uidaholib/digital-collections-docs/content/metadata/02-metadata.md

 ### contributing institution
 - Most of our digital collections are owned by the University of Idaho Library, but some of them originate from other institutions or individuals.
 Some digital collections are combinations of U of I Library materials and materials from other institutions.
-- Citing the Contributing Institution notes attribution as well as protects U of I from potential copyright issues.
+- When appropriate, citing the Contributing Institution notes attribution as well as protects U of I from potential copyright issues.
 - Example value: `Potlatch Historical Society`

 ### language